 A Mother's Day Brunch That's So Easy Even the Kids Can Make It

-With a little help from the kids, this delicious Mother's Day brunch will be ready in no time.
+With a little help from the kids, Mother's Day brunch will be ready in no time.

-On Mother's Day, everyone knows that Mom gets a break.
+Mother's Day is here, and that means Mom gets a break.
 So, who is making brunch?
 The kids.
-Adults are not totally off the hook, as supervision and a little assistance are required to make this delicious menu.
+Adults are not totally off the hook, as supervision and a little assistance are required.
 Will Dad helm the kitchen, or will you oversee the kids?
 Either way, this is a menu that the kids can truly take part in—and that Mom will definitely enjoy.

-Let them blend a nourishing green juice for Mom, then work together to make peekaboo toast, an egg-and-avocado dish that is fun for kids and sophisticated enough for Mom's special day.
-As a fun side, surprise Mom with cream cheese-stuffed celery bites (filling the celery is another task perfect for little hands).
-To round out the meal, whip up a batch of homemade muesli.
-Remember kids are great helpers for other jobs, too; have them set the table and pick out the plates for a Mother's Day brunch to remember.
+Let them blend a nourishing green juice for Mom and maybe sample one themselves.
+Then work together to make peekaboo toast, an egg-and-avocado dish that is fun for kids and sophisticated enough for Mom to love.
+Serve the toast with celery bites, another task perfect for little hands.
+Then the kids will steal the show with their homemade muesli.
+Remember kids are great helpers for other jobs too; have them set the table and pick out the plates for a Mother's Day to remember.

-Yes, we've found another way to revamp the beloved avocado toast.
-We transformed egg-in-the-hole—what we're certain is every child's favorite egg preparation—into a Peekaboo Avocado Toast, pictured above, that will be Mom's new favorite, too.
+Yes, we've found another way to revamp the beloved avocado toast; this time we're adding an egg into the toast, literally.
+We transformed egg-in-the-hole—what we're certain is every child's favorite egg preparation—into a Peekaboo Avocado Toast that will be a Mom favorite, too.
 An adult or responsible teenager should manage the cooking; younger kids can poke out the hole in each slice of bread and crack an egg into it.
 They can also top the toast with avocado and serve.

 On the Side